Need to Get a Job? Employment and the GED® Test

 |9.0%||Less than a HS diploma||$426|

 The opportunities that education gives you are too good to pass up.
-If you don't have your high school diploma, look into how to get a high school equivalency diploma from your state by taking the GED test, HISET exam, or TASC test.
+If you don't have your high school diploma, look into how to get a high school equivalency diploma from your state by taking the GED test or HISET exam.
 You can get more education, and more education means more opportunity.